ilpropheta/bonnet/README.md

 ### Custom backend process

+`bonnet` can optionally launch and hold a process in background.
+This feature is useful when you need to pair the front-end window with a backend process.

+Here is an example:

 ```
 bonnet --fullscreen --url https://your-frontend --backend your-exe.exe
 ```

-Arguments can be added with `--backend-args=arg1,arg2,...`:
+Backend arguments might be added with `--backend-args=arg1,arg2,...`:

 ```
 bonnet --fullscreen --url https://italiancpp.org --backend your-exe.exe --backend-args=arg1,arg2
 ```

-By default, bonnet logs the backend's standard output into `bonnet.txt`.
-To disable only such logging, use `backend-no-log`.
+By default, bonnet redirects backend's standard output into the log file `bonnet.txt`.
+To disable such a redirection, launch the program with `backend-no-log`.

-Also, you can show the backend process into its own console (in this case, standard output won't be logged to file):
+Sometimes, you might want to show the backend process into its own console (and in this case, standard output won't be logged to file).
+Then, use `--backend-console`:

 ```
 bonnet --fullscreen --url https://italiancpp.org --backend your-exe.exe --backend-args=arg1,arg2 --backend-console